skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 > To run `rsconnect::board_connect()`, you'll first need to authenticate.
 The
 > easiest way to authenticate is by navigating to `Tools` > `Global Options` > `Publishing` > `Connect`, and then following the instructions.

-Then, we create a vetiver model with `vetiver_model()`, supply the function our fitted model, model name, and metadata contained our metrics.
+Then, we create a vetiver model with `vetiver_model()`, supplying the function with our fitted model, model name, and metadata containing our metrics.

 ```r
 model_name <- "interest_rate_prediction"